Zaplib/zaplib/zaplib/docs/src/tutorial_hello_thread.md

 Let's read some files!

 In Rust, you'd normally use [`std::file::File`](https://doc.rust-lang.org/std/fs/struct.File.html), but it is not available in WebAssembly, so we use `UniversalFile`.
 Natively it uses `std::file::File`.
-In WebAssembly it uses makes an HTTP request for the file.
+In WebAssembly it makes an HTTP request for the file.
 The following example reads the project's `Cargo.toml` file.
 It works both natively by reading the file locally, like normal.
 It works in WebAssembly if your file server also serves your `Cargo.toml` file.

 First, add the following import to the top of your file: